 - A scanned copy of candidate's highest degree (PhD, MD, MSc etc.)

-The deadline to apply is Monday 18th June 2018.
-Applicants selected for interview will be informed in early August 2018.
-Interviews will be held during the ERS Paris International Congress (15-19 September 2018).
-Interviews will be organised face-to-face for applicants attending the ERS Congress in Paris and by teleconference for those not attending.
-Successful candidates will be informed by the end of September 2018.
-The training will take place in 2019.
+The deadline to apply is Monday 17th June 2019.
+Applicants selected for interview will be informed in early August 2019.
+Interviews will be held during the ERS Madrid International Congress (28 September to 02 October 2019).
+Interviews will be organised face-to-face for applicants attending the ERS Congress in Madrid and by teleconference for those not attending.
+Successful candidates will be informed by the end of September 2019.
+The training will take place in 2020.

 Hear from previous fellowship recipients

 The ERS Fellowship in Guidelines Methodology is a fantastic opportunity for clinicians and researchers interested in evidence-based medicine and guidelines methodology.
 Working with experienced methodologists and guideline developers, inspiring and friendly mentors who were (and still are) very keen to involve me in their projects, honed my critical thinking, knowledge and experience in research methodology, boosted my career opportunities and international network and led to a number of good quality publications.
 What is more, I was able to get involved in the ERS Guidelines Working Group and to contribute to the development of one of the ERS Guidelines.